FoodTraceAI/fsma-server/README.md

 - ./gradlew clean build
 - Run FsmaApplicationKt in IntelliJ to verify that the build works
-3. If you want to create a docker image for dockerhub.com docker tag fsma-spring stepheneick/fsma-spring
+3. If you want to create a docker image for dockerhub.com
+   # Build the docker image and tag it
+   docker build -t fsma-spring .
+   docker tag fsma-spring stepheneick/fsma-spring
    # Push image to dockerhub.com
    docker push stepheneick/fsma-spring